Brilliant math strategies for differentiating instruction to step up your students’ results

 Games are the perfect way to pre-assess!
 You can use games for elementary data in many different ways, but we focus on these two:

 First, use them as a formative assessment to casually explore what your students already know or don’t know.
-Take notes in a notebook or you can use our made-for-you data collection template!
+Take notes in a notebook.

 Embrace the idea of floating and observing, and recognize that assessments don’t always have to be a formal test or project.
 Our simple data sheet makes it a no-brainer for you to wander around and observe your students individually, while the whole class is learning at the same time.